JoClaivaz/Mammals_orthologs_exp/README.md

 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'
 Output: pdf contiainig plots

+#'cor_dif_test.R'
+Function allowing the process of exact fisher test on the correlation amongst specie 1 and specie2
+Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

 ******NOT FINISH********
 #'extract_DNA_sequence.py'
 create one file containing all the cDNA sequence specific to one specie extracted from 'eukaryotes.cdna.fa'